Strategic HR Technology Investment: A Comprehensive Checklist for Global HR Teams

 Industry giants like Google, Twitter, LinkedIn, Oracle, and Intel are using OKRs for a long time now.
 Even companies like Amazon and Samsung have started using OKRs as their goal-setting process.

-Critical thinking is the basic essence of OKRs; make sure that you use the following OKR examples to create OKRs for your own team and not use them as a replacement.
+Critical thinking is the basic essence of OKRs; make sure that you use the following OKR examples to create OKRs for your own team and not use them as a replacements.

 Also Read: OKR examples for customer support teams

-The following engineering okrs have been created after a thorough research by industry experts.
+The following engineering works have been created after thorough research by industry experts.
 You can use them to enhance the productivity and efficiency of your teams.
 In addition, it will help your employees stay focussed on the most important goals of the organization.
-You can also customize the below engineering okrs as per the industry and business requirements.
+You can also customize the below engineering works as per the industry and business requirements.

 Objective | Improve the overall performance of the software |